hybridinteractive/craft-contact-form-extensions/README.md

 ### ReCaptcha V3

-To use ReCaptcha V3, choose the V3 option in the settings, make sure to enter a correct `siteKey` and `secretKey` and enter a `threshold`.
+To use ReCaptcha V3, choose the V3 option in the settings, make sure to enter a correct `siteKey` and `secretKey`.
 [Learn more about ReCaptcha V3](https://developers.google.com/recaptcha/docs/v3)

 Then include the following code in your forms, for example for the `homepage` action: